 To understand how we can prevent pain, we must first figure out why we get pain.
 Let’s take a look at the key areas we tend to suffer from aches and how we can stop it happening.

-We’ve all woken up with a stiff neck after ‘sleeping funny’.
+We’ve all woken up with neck pain after ‘sleeping funny’.
 But what exactly does this mean?
 Our spines are made up of three main parts- the lumbar (bottom), thoracic (middle) and cervical (top- this is your neck).
 When we sleep in an awkward position, the weight of our heads can irritate the joints in between the vertebrae of our necks, causing muscle spasms and inflammation.
 This causes discomfort and pain, meaning we wake up aching.

 Sleeping without proper neck support can cause torticollis or ‘wry neck’ which means twisted neck.
 It is common to experience torticollis at some point in our lives, but it can be painful for a couple of days and cause discomfort.